nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how `ListAttendanceCommand` works:
 ![ListAttendanceSeqDiagram](images/ListAttendanceSeqDiagram.png)
-In this example, the user enters `list attendance w/1 tg/G2`.
+In this example, the user enters `list attendance w/1 tg/G2`, where there are valid students in Tutorial Group G2.

 The following activity diagram summarizes what happens when the user executes a `ListAttendanceCommand`.
 ![ListAttendanceSeqDiagram](images/ListAttendanceActivityDiagram.png)